graphprotocol/codex/5-repositories-and-documentation/official-documentation/explorer.md

 ### Epochs

-In the Epochs section you can analyse on a per-epoch basis, metrics such as:
+In the Epochs section, you can analyze on a per-epoch basis, metrics such as:

 - Epoch start or end block
 - Query fees generated and indexing rewards collected during a specific epoch